DuT0mi/FormGenerator-Onlab/README.md

   - PhotosUI
   - Combine
   - Firebase packages for signing and CRUD operations
-  - Core Data for temporarily savings
+  - Core Data for temporary savings
   - XCTest for Unit and Integration test
   - Google packages for SSO
   - I guess these are, but maybe can be found more